 The statistical population of the present study includes tax experts, auditors and senior tax officials, certified public accountants and university experts who were experienced in the field of tax auditing in the General Directorate of Tax Affairs and professional auditing institutions, including the Society of Certified Public Accountants, Auditing Organization and Quality Control Committee of Institutions.
 The audit will take place in 2020.
 Theoretical sampling continues until the categories reach theoretical saturation.
 In the research, 20 experts were interviewed, and after conducting these interviews, the concepts and categories were saturated.
 Most interviews were recorded, except for those who objected to the recording, in which important points were recorded.
-The interview process was such that the interview started with general questions and with the progress of the interview and depending on the situation, more detailed questions were asked; after each interview, the necessary analysis was done on the data, and the concepts were extracted until the research model was finally determined.
+The interview and depending on the situation, more detailed questions were asked; after each interview, the necessary analysis was done on the data, and the concepts were extracted until the research model was finally determined.
 In the quantitative section, 335 tax experts were selected.